To Duck or Not to Duck: Plot

 The referee gives Daffy "Good to His Mother" Duck a resounding, loving introduction.
 The duck spectators cheer wildly; Laramore, back in his spot in the separate and otherwise empty bleachers, boos; he is again knocked over by thrown objects.

 Before the match starts, the referee exhorts the two opponents to "fight clean", turning to wink at the duck spectators who, knowing what is coming, collectively shout, "Oh, brother!"
 The referee then calls "no rough stuff -- none of THIS!
 Or THIS!
 Or like SO!", each time demonstrating an illegal move on Elmer and knocking him silly.
 Daffy, in turn, picks up where the referee left off, asking, "You mean none of THIS?
 Or THIS?", manhandling (or duckhandling) Elmer similarly, and leaving him beaten up.
 At this point, Laramore suggests that there is "something awfully screwy about this fight, or my name isn't Laramore.
 And, it isn't."

 As Elmer is slouched in his corner, Daffy beats up on him once more before the referee calls them out to shake hands.
 Daffy manipulates Elmer into "choosing" which of Daffy's hands to shake, and the result is Elmer being bashed on the head with a hammer.
 He falls to the mat as the referee rings the bell for Round 1, then rushes over to provide a ridiculously fast ten-count.
 He then declares Daffy Duck the winner and new champion.

 Elmer, perplexed, walks over and says, "I'm not the one to compwain, Mr. Wefewee, but I thought you said no wough stuff!
 None of THIS!
 Or THIS!
-Or wike SO!" as he demonstrates the same illegal moves which were exhibited on him earlier on both the referee and Daffy.
+Or wike SO!" as he demonstrates the same illegal moves which were exhibited on him earlier on both Daffy and the referee.